RNAS Kingsnorth

 RNAS Kingsnorth was a First World War Royal Navy air station for airships, initially operating as an experimental and training station, it later moved on to large scale production of airships.
 It also provided anti-submarine patrols.
 A number of experimental and prototype blimps were designed and tested there and until 1916, it was the lead airship training establishment in the Royal Naval Air Service.

 It was located at the southeastern coast of the Hoo Peninsula in Kent.

-It is not to be confused with RAF Kingsnorth, a separate airfield in southern Kent under RAF control before and during World War II.
+It is not to be confused with RAF Kingsnorth, a separate airfield near Ashford in southern Kent under RAF control before and during World War II.

 Beginnings

-In 1912 an airship station was procured by the Ministry of Defence to test and evaluate airships with Kingsnorth farm (later RNAS Kingsnorth) chosen as the location in 1913.
+In 1912 an airship station was procured by the Admiralty to test and evaluate airships with Kingsnorth farm (later RNAS Kingsnorth) chosen as the location in 1913.
 Miskin, the landowner agreed to surrender his lease on Kingsnorth Farm so that an airship test hangar could be built.
 A further 81 and a half acres were later purchased from Miskin (Barton Farm) to allow the unrestricted manoeuvring of airships in the test phase.

 The air station initially received a German built Parseval PL-18 airship and undertook evaluations, where it received the service designation Naval Airship No. 4 (NA4).
 Kingsnorth also received an Astra Torres airship.
 Experiments were carried out including an unsuccessful attempt to launch a fighter aircraft from a non-rigid balloon.

 Royal Naval Air Service (1914-1918)

-RNAS Kingsnorth was commissioned in April 1914 under the control of the Admiralty, first through the Naval Airship Branch, then through the Royal Naval Air Service when the Royal Navy reformed its air branch in July 1914.The RNAS took over the base's two huge airship sheds and its development and training functions.
+RNAS Kingsnorth was commissioned in April 1914 under the control of the Admiralty, first through the Naval Airship Branch, then through the Royal Naval Air Service when the Royal Navy reformed its air branch in July 1914.
+The RNAS took over the base's two huge airship sheds and its development and training functions.